 PJ has the Post in his hand when I knock on his door.

 “Com’n in, Mr. Matheson.
 I see we didn’t work you hard enough yesterday.
 You needed to work off excess self-promotion on Page Six?”
-He doesn’t seem mad that I have agreed to work with his Director.
+He does not seem especially mad that I have agreed to work with his Director.

 “I’m the Post’s only gay teenage idol.
 Andy’s the celebrity.
 I’m just eye candy.”